suyash-purwar/TelegramGPT/README.md

-# Hephestus
+# TelegramGPT

-A telegram chatbot powered by OpenAI's ChatGPT
+A telegram chatbot powered by OpenAI's ChatGPT and DALL-E-2